Special drawing rights

-SDRs are allocated by the IMF to countries and central banks, and cannot be held or used by private parties.
+SDRs are allocated by the IMF to IMF member countries and central banks, and cannot be held or used by private entities or individuals.
 The number of SDRs in existence was around XDR 21.4 billion in August 2009.
 During the 2008 financial crisis, an additional XDR 182.6 billion was allocated to "provide liquidity to the global economic system and supplement member countries' official reserves".
 By October 2014, the number of SDRs in existence was XDR 204 billion.
 Due to economic stress caused by the response to the COVID-19 pandemic, several finance ministers of poorer countries called for a new allocation to support member economies as they seek ways to recover, and some economists called for the allocation to be as high as $4T.
-In March 2021 the G24 and others proposed an allocation of $500B for this purpose.
+In March 2021, the G24 and others proposed an allocation of $500B for this purpose.
 In response, XDR 456.5 billion (about US$650B) was allocated on 23 August 2021.

 The value of a SDR is based on a basket of key international currencies reviewed by IMF every five years.
 The weights assigned to the currencies in the XDR basket are adjusted to take into account their current prominence in terms of international trade and national foreign exchange reserves.
 As of August 2023, the XDR basket consists of the following five currencies: U.S. dollar 43.38%, euro 29.31%, Chinese yuan 12.28%, Japanese yen 7.59%, British pound sterling 7.44%.

 Name

 While the ISO 4217 currency code for special drawing rights is XDR (and the numeric code is 960), they are often referred to by their acronym SDR.
 The name was chosen as a compromise between parties who wanted an international currency and those who wanted a credit facility.
 Member countries receiving XDR allocations were required by the reconstitution provision of the XDR articles to hold a prescribed number of XDRs.
 If a state used any of its allotment, it was expected to rebuild its XDR holdings.
-As the reconstitution provisions were abrogated in 1981, the XDR now functions less like credit than previously.
+As the reconstitution provisions were abrogated in 1981, the XDR now functions less like credit than it did previously.
 Countries are still expected to maintain their XDR holdings at a certain level, but penalties for holding fewer than the allocated amount are now less onerous.

 The name may actually derive from an early proposal for IMF "reserve drawing rights".
 The word "reserve" was later replaced with "special" because the idea that the IMF was creating a foreign exchange reserve asset was contentious.